 A.1.1.
 1, 2 Membership and documented role of the Governing Body.
 A.1.2.
-1, 2 Diagram of staffing structure with names (including management, teaching, and support staff).
+1, 2 Diagram of staffing structure with names (this includes management, quality assurance administrators, curriculum developers, assessors, teachers, and support staff).
 A.1.3.
 1, 2 Appropriate vision and mission statements.

-A.2.
-Communication amongst governors, management, and all staff is effective.
-(Regular, recorded meetings of staff occur to manage the operations of the Institution at various appropriate levels.)
+A.2.\ 3# Communication amongst governors, management, and all staff is effective.
+(Regular, recorded meetings of staff (including online meetings where appropriate) should take place to manage the operations of the Institution at various appropriate levels.)

 A.2.1.
+3

 Minutes of staff meetings.

 A.3.
 2/3, 3# Local/legal employment requirements are met/good practice exists in terms of equal opportunities, disciplinary and grievance procedures, and staff workloads.
-There is the equivalent, where possible, of Employer's Liability insurance and Public Liability insurance, although it is recognised that insurance arrangements vary widely from one country to another.
+There is the equivalent, where possible, of Employer's Liability insurance and Public Liability insurance (although it is recognised that insurance arrangements vary widely from one country to another).